Solving Rearrangement Puzzles using Path Defragmentation in Factored State Spaces: Less-Actions RRT

 \subsection{Path defragmentation}

-Due to the factored interpolation followed by the \emph{State Isolation} (\ref{sec:stateisolation}), it is often the case that we switch frequently between factors.
+The obtained paths using the factored extend method are often highly fragmented, meaning they exhibit frequent factor switches.
 To tackle this issue, we develop the \textsc{PathDefragmentation} method.
-This method takes as input a path with multiple factors and optimizes this path to reduce the number of factors.
+This method takes as input a path and reduces its number of factor switches.

-The path defragmentation method is summarized in Alg. \ref{alg:pathdefragmentation}.
-This method is based on the premise that input paths only contain edges that change at most a single factor at a time which we ensured during the \emph{State Isolation} (\ref{sec:stateisolation}) step.
-Given an input path $P$ of factors (as shown in (\mf{fig:pathdefrag}), we search for two states $\xfrom$ and $\xto$, where the previous factor's ID (\indexpre) is not equal to the current factor's ID (\indexpost) between $\xfrom$ and $\xto$ (Line 2-5).
-The \indexpre between two states is obtained by the \textsc{GetFactorID} function, which checks the values of each factor between the states and returns the changed factor index.
+This path defragmentation method is summarized in Alg. \ref{alg:pathdefragmentation}.
+We assume that input paths only contain edges changing at most a single factor at a time.
+For simplification, we say that each edge has an associated factor, meaning the edge leads to changes in a particular factor space.

-Next, we start a sub-search (Line 6) to find a path-segment that has the same factor ID as \indexpre and try to merge factors of the same action object (as shown in \mf{fig:pathdefrag}).
-With the first call of \textsc{FindFactors}, we collect other factors that are in between (e.g., $\factor_{2}$ and $\factor_{4}$ in \mf{fig:pathdefrag}).
-The function \textsc{FindFactors} with the $false$ parameter iterates till the end of factors that do not have the same factor ID as \indexpre (Line 7).
-Vice versa, with the second call of the \textsc{FindFactors}, we set the last parameter to $true$, to iterate till the end of the states which have the same factor ID as \indexpre (Line 8) (e.g., $\fmerge$ in \mf{fig:pathdefrag}).
+We start with an input path $P$ containing multiple factor switches.
+We obtain all edges in $P$ (Line 3) and set the first edge to $\estart$ (Line 4).
+We then iterate over all edges until we reach the last edge (Line 5).
+During the iteration, we first check if the next edge has an equivalent factor, in which case we continue (Line 6-8).

+If the factors of $\estart$ and the next edge mismatch, we identify the next block of edges with factors identical to $\estart$ (Line 9-11).
+First, a forward search (Line 9) finds the edge $\eend$, which is the first edge \emph{after} the next consecutive block of the edges having the same factor as $\estart$ (see Fig.~\mf{fig:pathdefrag}).
+We then extract this block of edges (Line 10), together with the edges which differ in between (Line 11), storing them in the variables $\Esame$, and $\Ediff$, respectively.
+The resulting sets of edges are shown in \mf{fig:pathdefrag}.